¾Ã¾Ã¾Ã¾Ã¾Ã¾Ã¾Ã¾«Æ·

 The Center for Healthcare Delivery Science is a team of scientists who partner with health care systems, families, schools, and communities.
 Through these collaborations we aim to explore, uncover, and transform how children and families thrive.
 Changing systems is a big job, and each scientist on our team is working on a different piece of the puzzle. Ìý

-Our researchers from sites in Delaware and Florida use innovative and diverse approaches, like family and learning health systems science, behavioral science, implementation science, informatics, health policy, and behavioral economics.Ìý
+Our researchers from sites in Delaware and Florida use innovative and varied approaches, like family and learning health systems science, behavioral science, implementation science, informatics, health policy, and behavioral economics.Ìý

 We also train future academic researchers in a variety of fields, including psychology, nursing, medicine and public health through our two-year intensive fellowship program.
 Together, we nurture healthy children today, and for generations to come.